Mount Druid wedding photos – An Alternative wedding venue

 I jumped on a plane and jetted off to meet everyone at the venue the day before to take a look around.
 As I arrived, everyone was unloading the vans of wedding decorations.
 The place was alive with excitement, as more and more people turned up to spend an epic weekend together.

 Marks’s Auntie Martina had spent a year learning how to become a celebrant so she could conduct the wedding ceremony.
 Such a lovely touch.
 We heard all about how Mark and Hollie got together via a risqué karaoke performance, how Hollie had snook into the hospital every evening to keep Mark company overnight while he was ill and to hear all about how they’re the most perfect couple together.
 Not that we needed any convincing.
 What’s not to like about them both.
 They’re charismatic, funny, kind, beautiful inside and out and a pleasure to be around.
 Honestly, I had an amazing day there with you guys!
-I could go on and on about everything that happened throughout the day, but instead, take a look through the photos and hopefully they’ll tell the story for me.
+I could go on and on about everything that happened throughout the day.
+Instead, take a look through the photos and hopefully they’ll tell the story for me.

 An amazing venue, a day filled with many beautiful humans and an epic party to finish the evening off!!